 Ice velocities are derived using Synthetic Aperture Radar (SAR) data.
 One way is to track speckle in both along (azimuth) and across (range) track directions and by calculation of the two dimensional offsets in amplitude imagery derive the ice velocity.
 The second approach is to combine the interferometric phases of two independent tracks to retrieve the surface flow vector.

-Data from a number of different SAR sensors are used for this dataset: RADARSAT-1 und -2 SAR, Envisat ASAR, ALOS Palsar und ERS1/2 SAR; for version 02 also data from TerraSAR-X, TanDEM-X and Sentinel-1 are used; in order to increase coverage optical imagery from Landsat-8 is used in addition.
-Coverage in version 02 increased to 99.6% (was 95.1%).
+Data from a number of different SAR sensors are used for this dataset (depending on their availability): RADARSAT-1 und -2 SAR, Envisat ASAR, ALOS Palsar und ERS1/2 SAR, TerraSAR-X, TanDEM-X and Sentinel-1 are used; in order to increase coverage optical imagery from Landsat-8 is used in addition.
+Coverage in version 02 increased to 99.6%.
 Details can be taken from the references down below.

-The data sets offered here were updated April 24 2017 (version 02) and May 4 2017 (version 1 of annual ice velocity) and downloaded from the NSIDC Data server May 22 2017.
+The data sets offered here were downloaded from the NSIDC Data server January 9/10 2019.